rubi13rubi/Whatsapp3/README.md

 The steps shown below apply for Windows, but they should work (although it has not been tested) to generate a Linux executable.
 Linux does not require the .dll files to be included.

 1. **Find the source code** of the the release you want to build.
 It should be in `src/client`.
 To compile it you need the full folder as it includes files that will be packed with the executable.
 2. **Check the code** with a code editor to find any potential malware.
-Also, you can download the three .dll files from the original repository, listed in credits section (you will have to rename the "libopus-o.dll" to "opus.dll").
+Also, you can download the three .dll or .a files from the original repository, listed in credits section (you will have to rename the "libopus-o.dll" to "opus.dll").
 3. **Turn off your antivirus** or add the client folder to exceptions.
 This will avoid the process being stopped before it even being fully compiled.
 4. **Open a terminal** on the client folder you downloaded.
-5. **Run the following command**
+5. Install pyinstalles package and **run the following command**
 ```
 pyinstaller --onefile --noconsole whatsapp3.py
 ```